My flesh and my heart may fail,

 The Testimony of Witnesses

-28 About eight days after all this was said, he took with him Peter, John, and James, and went up onto the mountain to pray.
+28 About eight days after all this was said, Jesus took with him Peter, John, and James, and went up onto the mountain to pray.

 29 As he was praying, the appearance of his face was altered, and his clothing became white and dazzling.
 30 Two men were talking with him, who were Moses and Elijah, 31 who appeared in glory, and spoke of his departure, which he was about to accomplish at Jerusalem.